The Strand, London

 (plus booking fees if applicable)

-The Dolly Parton musical 9 to 5 in London for a strictly limited season
+The Dolly Parton musical 9 to 5 in London - based on the classic 1980 film

 The story of Doralee, Violet and Judy - three workmates who are pushed to the edge by a sexist supervisor.
 The three ladies tie up their bigoted boss to take revenge and reform the office... but when the CEO pays a surprise visit, everything's in danger of unravelling...

-PLEASE NOTE: Although this musical is suitable for a wide audience; you should beaware that this show does contain comic sexual references, light drug use and the occasional swear word.
+Please note that although this musical is suitable for a wide audience; you should be aware that this show does contain comic sexual references, light drug use and the occasional swear word.

 Bonnie Langford's London theatre credits include the role 'Dorothy Brock' in Mark Bramble's revival of the musical 42nd Street at the Theatre Royal Drury Lane in 2018; the role of 'Muriel Eubanks' in Jerry Mitchell's production of David Yazbek's musical comedy Dirty Rotten Scoundrels Savoy Theatre in 2014; and the role of 'Charity Hope Valentine' in Carol Metcalfe's revival of the musical comedy Sweet Charity at the Victoria Palace Theatre in 1998.